 Mayers served on the board of trustees of the Carnegie Council on Ethics and International Relations from 1999 to 2005.
-He chaired the Political Science Department from 2001 to 2007.
-He held a Berlin prize (Haniel Fellow) at the American Academy in Berlin in 2008.
-He was a Visiting Fellow in 2013 at Clare Hall, Cambridge University.
+He has served as a member of the Management Committee, Transatlantic Studies Association.
+He chaired the Political Science Department from 2001 to 2007 and again in 2015-2018.
+He held a Berlin Prize (Haniel Fellow) at the American Academy in Berlin in 2008.
+Since 2013, he has been a Life Member of Clare Hall, Cambridge University.

 History of American Foreign Relations Since 1898 (lecture class)

 The United States as a World Power (research seminar)